Sucking the Life Blood from Family Farm Agriculture

 Expecting companies like Cargill and Tyson to actually be nice to producers, workers, and animals, while caring about the environment, is like expecting a Grizzly bear to become vegan.
 They demand profits and growth – at all costs.
 Cargill, the largest privately owned corporation in the world, is hiding behind the Colorado Proud label in Colorado.
 Tyson’s Farm Check supposedly has Tyson inspectors monitoring the animal handling practices of their contract growers.
 These suppliers are held captive, and unlike real family farmers, no longer own the livestock.
 They are treated like serfs, forced to exploit their family members and refugee workers, whose anger is often expressed in the mistreatment of animals – a direct transfer of the abuse they are receiving from companies like Tyson.
 Phony certification programs and deceptive marketing are providing false cover for some very dark behavior.

-One of the most serious affronts to family farmers and ranchers is the U.S. Farmers and Ranchers Alliance (USFRA).
+One of the most serious affronts to family farmers and ranchers is the U.S. Farmers and Ranchers Alliance (USFRA) [GRSB is the newer 2017 version].
 The biggest food companies on the planet, with their cheerleader organizations, like Farm Bureau, National Cattlemen’s Beef Association, National Pork Producers, American Meat Institute, Farm Credit, National Corn Growers and others pushing industrial agriculture, have literally stolen the identity of the iconic family farmer to cloak their ugly version of industrial agriculture.
 Adding insult to injury, USFRA is robbing government regulated commodity checkoff coffers (intended for promotion and research), which all farmers and ranchers are forced by law to pay into, to promote their model of agriculture which is driving these same producers off the land.

 What we support prospers